These are the principles by which we strive to operate:

 Do everything with excellence.
 Effective advocacy depends on getting the details right.
 There is no task that is unimportant.

-Fortune favors the bold diligent.
+bold diligent.
 There is a place for bold action.
 But cases are won or lost based on counsel’s diligence.
 Preparation is the key.
 Dig deeper.
 Work harder.
 The hand of the diligent will rule.

 Do your fighting in the courtroom.
 Don’t waste time (and money) wrangling with opposing counsel.
 Cooperate whenever possible.
 Stand firm where it makes sense.
 Go to the mat when necessary.
 Any fool can start a quarrel.
 A gentle word turns away wrath.